 (John Keble, 1835)

 Mid Afternoon.
 I phoned our external PhD Fine Art student, who’s studying from abroad:

 One of the richest aspects of teaching fine art, at any level, is its holistic nature.
-Tutorial discussions often range wide of art practice — touching upon the imponderable complexities of a person’s humanity and experience and the state of the wider world of ideas, history, and events — and yet still remain entirely relevant.
-In this respect, my students teach me far more than they would realise.
+Tutorial discussions often range wide of art practice — touching upon the imponderable complexities of a person’s humanity and experience, and the state of the wider world of ideas, history, and events — and yet still remain entirely relevant.
+In this respect, my students teach me far more than they’d realise.

 My current book at bedtime is Alister McGrath’s The Intellectual World of C S Lewis (2013).